New measurement of $^{50}$Cr and $^{53}$Cr (n,$\gamma$) cross sections at n_TOF: a call for chromium nuclear data revision: Resonance analysis

-To illustrate the problems related to the use of thick samples in previous measurements (significantly thicker than our thick targets), the resonance parameters from the analysis of the thin samples has been used in SAMMY to predict the yield corresponding to our thick samples.
-As shown at the middle panels of Fig. \ref{plot-main-res}, the predictions do not reproduce our spectra with the parameters deduced from our thin sample, specially for the $^{53}$Cr case.
+To illustrate the problems related to the use of thick samples in previous measurements (significantly thicker than all of our samples), the resonance parameters from the analysis of the thin samples has been used in SAMMY to predict the yield corresponding to our thick samples.
+As shown at the middle panels of Fig. \ref{plot-main-res}, the predictions do not reproduce our spectra with the parameters deduced from our thin sample, specially for the $^{53}$Cr case, evidencing the limited capability of SAMMY for estimating accurately the multiple-scattering interactions prior to the neutron capture for very thick samples.
 The total capture yield can be expressed at the sum of individual components $Y_i$ as $Y(E_n)=\sum_{i}Y_i(E_n)$, where the index $i$ indicates the number of scatterings before the capture.
 To better visualize the importance of the multiple-scattering effects, we display in the bottom panels of Fig. \ref{plot-main-res} the fraction of the total capture yield that corresponds to $Y_0$, i.e., the fraction of captures without any previous scattering.
 It is clear that the multiple-scattering components are an important contribution to the capture yield in our thick samples, contributing in some regions by more than 50\% to the yield.
 For illustration, the figure also shows $Y_0$ (based on our parameters from the thin samples) that would correspond to the samples used in the previous experiments~\cite{stieglitz1971kev, beer1975kev, kenny1977neutron, brusegan1986high, guber2011neutron}.
 These samples were 8 to 30 and 7 to 12 times thicker than our thin $^{50}$Cr and $^{53}$Cr samples, respectively.